openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 faas new --lang hugo example-site --prefix ${DOCKER_HUB_USER}
 ```

-This will create a folder called `example-site` and `example-site.yml`.
+This will create a folder called `example-site` where we will place the content for the site along with its configuration and any themes we may want.

+The `example-site.yml` file is called a *stack file* and can be used to configure the deployment on OpenFaaS.

 The following steps are based upon the [Hugo quick-start guide](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site):